And on the premise that nine hours of fill-in hosts is enough for any week, let us come together and hope for a healthy return of Rush tomorrow.

 I don't believe he has to sink to their level to address their criticism.

-I think uh there were a number of senior political leaders from the Senate and the House who had press conferences in the morning calling him Hitler or Paul Pot or many other well documented over the top comments and then they have press meetings and photo ops with the president in the afternoon over lunch.
+I think there were a number of senior political leaders from the Senate and the House who had press conferences in the morning calling him Hitler or Pol Pot or many other well-documented, over-the-top comments.

 Yeah.

-This is this is a it's a golden question for the ages.
+It's a golden question for the ages.

-Would Bush have fared better if every once in a while, not not to the the the the low and craven level that his critics often went, but just to essentially say when Senator Kennedy this morning spoke of uh of Abu Ghraib and and and and raised it to the level of discourse in which he referred to us in ways that one would usually refer to the Third Reich.
+Would Bush have fared better if every once in a while, not to the low and craven level that his critics often went, but just to essentially say, when Senator Kennedy this morning spoke of Abu Ghraib and raised it to the level of discourse in which he referred to us in ways that one would usually refer to the Third Reich, that should be offensive to every American.

-I I yeah I I share your thought.
+Yeah, I share your thought.

 I would have tingled with pride had he done that.

-I will tell you this though wouldn't have changed a thing.
+I will tell you this, though, wouldn't have changed a thing.

 I don't think it would have changed a thing about his favorability ratings.